antIggl/xrpl-unl-manager/README.md

                         network initialization (testnet time=0) -t GENERATE_UNL_ON_TIME, --generate-unl-on-time GENERATE_UNL_ON_TIME
                         Generates the UNL files for all the validators for the given time.
-Time should be defined in XRPL Epoch (secs since 01-01-2000)
+Time should be defined in Ripple Epoch (secs since 01-01-2000)
 ```